microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Get-MgBetaPolicyExternalIdentityPolicy.md

 # Get-MgBetaPolicyExternalIdentityPolicy

 ## SYNOPSIS
-Read the properties and relationships of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave an Azure AD tenant via self-service controls.
+Read the properties and relationships of the tenant-wide externalIdentitiesPolicy object that controls whether external users can leave a Microsoft Entra tenant via self-service controls.
 This API is available in the following national cloud deployments.

 ## SYNTAX